 - electric vehicle infrastructure;

 - the design of car parking facilities; and

 - the retention of car parking spaces as common property.

-- Amendment Schedule to Clause 72.04 (Incorporated Documents) to include the Guidelines for Waste and Resource Recovery Management Plans.
+- Amend the Schedule to Clause 72.04 (Incorporated Documents) to include the Guidelines for Waste Management Plans, (City of Melbourne, June 2021).

-For the amendment process to begin, it first needs to be authorised by the Minister for Planning.
-Once authorised, public consultation on Amendment C376 is expected to run in the first half of 2021.
-Once closed, we will consider all submissions.
-Under the Planning and Environment Act 1987, Council can decide whether to make the changes requested by submissions to the Amendment or request that the Minister for Planning appoint an independent panel to hear and review submissions.
+Under the Planning and Environment Act 1987, Council can decide whether to make suggested changes to the amendment or request that the Minister for Planning appoints an independent panel to hear and review submissions.

-Before making a final decision on the amendment, Council will consider the independent panel’s advice.
+Before making a final decision on the amendment, Council will consider the independent panel’s advice or (if applicable) advice from a Ministerial Standing Advisory Committee.
 If the amendment is adopted by Council then it will be submitted to the Minister for Planning for final approval.